Casyvina/Complete_Machine_Learning_data_science_Bootcamp/heart-disease-project/README.md

+# Heart Disease Prediction Kaggle dataset
+![logo](heartdisease.jpg)

 This project aims to predict the presence of heart disease in patients using machine learning techniques.
 The dataset is from Kaggle and contains information about patients, including the following features:

-![logo](heartdisease.jpg)

 - age
 - sex